 Computers and its dominant hard code technology creating applications and database integrations has developed into a global trillion-dollar market.
 This includes all indirect costs managing the business side of this hard code development market.

 New technological developments show opportunities to reduce these hard-code development budgets including a substantial reduction of management time and often related frustration.
 Low coding and no-coding are the new technologies on the block.
 They partly or completely reduce the need for hard coding, having an immediate impact on your organisations bottom line.

 This blog explains what Low/No code is, the differences, which business issues they solve, risks & opportunities and the impact on your internal organisation.

 What is low code / no-coding

 Low/No code technologies remove the need for hard coding partially or completely.
 Low/No code uses graphical elements containing a hard-coded command always executing the same action or process step.
 These graphical elements use drag and drop functionality like working on a drawing board.
-Connecting these elements as in bricks or lines create series of commands automating a business process or creating a data flow.
-To guarantee these elements working when connected, access to the hard-coded command within an element is often denied.
+Connecting these elements using lines creates series of commands automating a business process or establishing a data flow.
+To guarantee these elements always work when connected, access to the hard-coded command within an element is often denied.

 Difference between low code & no-coding

 No-coding removes hard coding completely, creating applications and integrations in a simple and effective way.
 The work is done by dragging and dropping, creating visual flows using graphical elements.
 Hard code access is denied.